ssu-humane/visual-gender-trait-politician/README.md

 # Automatic Trait Inference of Election Photographs

-We present a model of inferring perceived gender traits from photographs of U.S. politicians.
+This repository contains a checkpoint and card for a machine learning model of inferring perceived gender traits from photographs of U.S. politicians.

 ![Inference example 1](sample1.PNG)